 In this course, we examine some of the historical and contemporary factors that shape the global food and agricultural system.
 Here we investigate processes and practices—such as production and consumption, policymaking, activism, commodity exchange— as well as, actors including states, producers and consumers, farmworkers, farmers and policymakers.
 We unpack how production and consumption are framed in historical and contemporary discussions of food and agriculture.
 We also discuss the spatial organization of access to food and agricultural resources through digging into issues related to food justice and food sovereignty on local and global scales.

 After grounding ourselves with key concepts in the geographies of food and agriculture, we then study the historical development and framing of global food and agricultural production-consumption systems.
 Following this foundation we turn to the unevenness of the allocation and distribution of food and agricultural resources, exploring local-global food systems and alternatives.
 Finally, we explore key issues of race, class, gender, bodies and movements as they relate to food and agriculture.
 In the final section of the course, students investigate localized solutions to community food issues through hands-on experience with community-based organizations focused on hunger and other critical food issues in the Newark area.
-In spring 2016, students undertook project-based work with The Food Bank of Delaware (select photos).
+Each year students undertake community-engaged research work with The Food Bank of Delaware (select photos).

 This course received a UD Center for the Study of Diversity Award and was covered by UDaily: